jrochkind/jquery.uiExt.ajaxyDialog/README.markdown

 Built with the jQuery UI widget factory.

 This is new, there are probably some bugs, but it's working well for me.
+Some additional custom events are probably called for, but i haven't needed them yet for the use cases that motivated this widget.
+Any code review, suggestions, patches, or pull requests are welcome.

 ## Background and Summary